sylar/project-viper/readme.md

 > yarn run build
 ```

-The `static` folder will appear in the project root having the following structure.
+The `public` folder will appear in the project root having the following structure.

 ```
-static/
+public/
 ├── assets
 │   └── images
 │       ├── congruent_outline.png